revature-scalawags/CJohnson-Project0/README.md

 ## Help
 Opens help menu
 >run --help

 >run -h

 ## Print all
 Prints the entire chord library to the console
 >run --all

 >run -a

 ## Find By Root
-Returns only chords that are built from the root not specified
+Prints only chords that are built from the root note specified to the console

->run --root <note name>
+>run --root [note name]

->run -r <note name>
+>run -r [note name]

-example:
+Example:
 >run --root C#